 For example, while we had expected that generic versions of ALOXI (palonosetron) would launch in September 2018 following the expiration of the ALOXI patents, a U.S. Court of Appeals for the Federal Circuit decision in May 2017 ruled in favor of a generic drug company challenging the ALOXI patents, thereby potentially accelerating the entry of generic versions of ALOXI (palonosetron).
-The Supreme Court granted certiorari in June 2018, but has yet to decide the case.
-Irrespective of the outcome of this or other litigation, generic versions of ALOXI (palonosetron) have entered the market and we expect increased competition for SUSTOL, which could reduce SUSTOL sales and harm our business prospects.
+The Supreme Court granted certiorari in June 2018 and affirmed the Federal Circuit decision in January 2019.
+As a result of this litigation, generic versions of ALOXI (palonosetron) have entered the market and we expect increased competition for SUSTOL, which could reduce SUSTOL sales and harm our business prospects.
 These and other risks related to the entry of generic product competing with SUSTOL are difficult to assess in terms of timing and impact on our operations and prospects.